katielentes/valet/PLAN.md

 - **2025-11-12** — Automated welcome SMS on ticket creation, enforced in/out payment requirements, and added Twilio inbound handler to trigger outstanding balance payment links and capture return intents.
 - **2025-11-12** — Updated ticket card visuals (vehicle border indicates WITH_US/AWAY, badges for in/out privileges), adjusted Hampton/Hyatt tiered pricing logic, seeded additional Hampton scenarios, added Sonner-based toast system, and modernized edit dialog layout (sticky header/footer, scrollable body).
 Payments page now renders a table layout on desktop with responsive cards on mobile.
 - **2025-11-13** — Implemented refund functionality for admins and managers: added refund fields to Payment schema, created refund API endpoint with Stripe integration, updated payments page UI with refund dialog and refunded amounts display, updated reports to show refunded amounts separately, and added SMS confirmation for refunds. **NOTE: Payments and refunds need thorough testing once Twilio and Stripe are fully configured.**
+- **2025-11-24** — Messaging system fully operational: Twilio webhook configured and working, inbound messages are being received and saved correctly, Messages page displays all messages. **CRITICAL TODO: Stripe Payment Status Updates** — Payments created via Stripe payment links remain in "PENDING" status and never update to "COMPLETED".
+Need to implement Stripe webhook handler to listen for `checkout.session.completed` and `payment_intent.succeeded` events to automatically update payment status.
+This is blocking both testing (sandbox) and production.
+See "Payment Status Webhook" in Next Steps below.

 ## Tracking
 - Update this plan as milestones are completed or scope changes.